 Income and wealth inequality was systematically studied for the first time by Vilfredo Pareto \cite{5d1a}.
 The outcome of his study is popularly known as Pareto Principle which states that --approximately 80\% of outcomes come from 20\% of causes.
 Actually, Pareto found that nearly 80\% of Italy's land was owned by 20\% of the population.
-Later Joseph M. Juran found that this law is roughly applicable to many other fields and on an average 80\% of problems stem from 20\% of the causes \cite{11b}.
-In the meantime, M.O.
-Lorenz expressed inequality graphically and this representation is known as the Lorenz curve \cite{aa8}.
-Italian mathematician C Gini further developed an index to indicate inequality and this is known as the Gini index \cite{11c}.
+Later Joseph M. Juran found that this law is roughly applicable to many other fields and on average 80\% of problems stem from 20\% of the causes \cite{11b}.
+Meanwhile, M.O.
+Lorenz expressed the inequality graphically, and this representation is known as the Lorenz curve \cite{aa8}.
+The Italian mathematician C Gini further developed an index to indicate inequality and this is known as the Gini index \cite{11c}.
 It is calculated from the corresponding Lorenz curve.
-B k Chakraborty and his group found out another inequality index named as the Kolkata index which directly depicts inequality in terms of Pareto principle \cite{13a, 13b, 13c,13d,13e}.
-If $k$ is the Kolkata index, it informs that $k$ fraction of people has $(1-k)$ fraction of wealth.
+B k Chakraborty and his group found another inequality index named the Kolkata index, which directly depicts inequality in terms of the Pareto principle \cite{13a, 13b, 13c,13d,13e}.
+If $k$ is the Kolkata index, it informs that the $k$ fraction of people has a $(1-k)$ fraction of wealth.

-Estimation of the Gini index, $g$ and the Kolkata index, $k$ from the Lorenz curve has been shown in Fig.\ref{Fig1}, where cumulative fraction of the people according to wealth, has been plotted along the $x$-axis, and the wealth possessed by them along the $y$-axis.
-The red line indicates one such curve known as the Lorentz curve.
-Inequality is estimated comparing its closeness with the equality line and the perfect inequality line.
-Equality line indicates that all the wealth are distributed equally.
-The blue solid line is the perfect inequality line which indicates only one person posses all the wealth of the society.
+The estimation of the Gini index, $g$ and the Kolkata index, $k$ from the Lorenz curve has been shown in Fig.\ref{Fig1}, where the cumulative fraction of people according to wealth has been plotted along the $x$-axis and the wealth possessed by them along the $y$-axis.
+The red line indicates one such curve known as the Lorenz curve.
+Inequality is estimated by comparing its closeness with the equality line and the perfect inequality line.
+The equality line indicates that all wealth is distributed equally.
+The solid blue line is the perfect inequality line, which indicates that only one person possesses all the wealth of society.

-The Gini index ($g$) is the ratio of the area between the perfect equality line and the Lorenz curve i.e., $(S)$(pink shaded area) and the total area under the perfect equality line, i.e., $(S+\bar{S})$.
-Mathematically, \be g = \frac{S}{S+\bar{S}}. \ee In case of perfect equality, $S=0$ and $\bar{S} = \frac{1}{2}$, yielding $g=0$ while in case of perfect inequality, $S = \frac{1}{2} $ and $\bar{S} = 0$, yielding $g=1$.
+The Gini index ($g$) is the ratio of the area between the perfect equality line and the Lorenz curve, i.e., $(S)$(pink shaded area) and the total area under the perfect equality line, i.e., $(S+\bar{S})$.
+Mathematically, \be g = \frac{S}{S+\bar{S}}. \ee In case of perfect equality, $S=0$ and $\bar{S} = \frac{1}{2}$, yielding $g=0$, while in case of perfect inequality, $S = \frac{1}{2} $ and $\bar{S} = 0$, yielding $g=1$.